apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/UnixShellGuide.md

 * HADOOP\_CLASSNAME

-This is the name of the Java class to execute.
+This is the name of the Java class to use when program execution continues.

 * HADOOP\_SHELL\_EXECNAME